 Consider an Option That Works Best for Your Business

 There are two basic categories of split dollar arrangements: economic benefit split dollar and loan regime split dollar.
 A simple way to determine which method is the best option is to consider who wants to control the cash value of the policy.

-In an economic benefit split dollar arrangement, the business owns the entire cash value of the life insurance policy and the portion of the death benefit equals premiums paid or the policy cash value, whichever is greater.
+In an economic benefit split dollar arrangement, the business controls the entire cash value of the life insurance policy and the portion of the death benefit equals premiums paid or the policy cash value, whichever is greater.
 The death benefit beyond the employer’s ownership interest goes to the employee’s designated beneficiary.

-In a loan regime split dollar arrangement, the employee owns both the cash value and death benefit protection of the Lafayette Life insurance policy.
+In a loan regime split dollar arrangement, the employee controls both the cash value and death benefit protection of the Lafayette Life insurance policy.
 However, the employer makes the premium payments, which are considered a loan to the employee that must be repaid out of the death benefit before the proceeds are disbursed to the deceased employee’s designated beneficiary.